 Antigua and Barbuda: All You Need To Know

 Many years ago, I made it to Antigua and Barbuda.
-It’s the Caribbean island that reminds me of Jamaican the most.
+It’s the Caribbean island that reminds me of Jamaica the most.
 As a matter of fact, most Antiguans sound like Jamaicans and vice versa.
-I returned in May of this year (2019) as guest of the Antigua and Barbuda Tourism Board and Traverse Events in the U.K.
+I returned in May of this year (2019) as a guest of the Antigua and Barbuda Tourism Board and Traverse Events in the U.K.

 This is a two-island nation and sadly most people forget about the other island, Barbuda.
 A similar situation happens with Trinidad and Tobago as well.
 On both of my visits, I did not make it to Barbuda at all.
 I need to correct that on the third visit.

 The islands have a lot to offer in terms of outdoor activities and water sports, food and the kindness of its people.
 Here is some information to whet your appetite for a visit.
 After the hurricane damages, both islands of Antigua and Barbuda are up and running and waiting for you to visit.
 In addition, my friend and fellow blogger Lily also have some additional things to do here.